 Looking back, it seems impossible that we made the 2-day journey to go snowboarding on Christmas Day.
 We had made plans prior to Katie's accident to spend the holiday with my brother and his wife in British Columbia, so that's what we did the first year.
 Less than two weeks after our daughter's funeral we somehow packed suitcases and a car full of gear and headed west.
 I'm still not sure how it happened, but I knew I couldn't be at home that year.

 We marked the day with whatever had been bought before Dec 8.
 It was quiet and we spent the majority of the day on the slopes at SunPeaks and ended it in the hot tub looking at the stars.
 Katie's spirit was everywhere.

-Here's what I want you to know - as extremely difficult as these days are, somehow grieving families survive and you will too.
+Here's what I want you to know - Grief at Christmas time is beyond hard, but somehow grieving families survive and you will too.
 Self-care is of the essence at this time of the year.
 Try to get outside for some fresh air, eat foods that make you feel good, keep up your fluids, and sleep as much as you can.
 Instead of wandering through malls, take care of your self and avoid the tasks and people that are challenging you right now.
 Most importantly, be gentle with yourself.

 Like it or not, Christmas is coming.
 Each year I feel a bit like the Grinch when he thinks aloud "I must stop Christmas from coming!", but we all know we can't.
 Instead we must learn how to get through it.